reymonera/reymonera.github.io/_pages/about.md

 When not working on my paid-job, you will find me reading good or bad literature, listening to progressive metal albums, riding my bike or just discussing stuff over Reddit.

 I am always open to questions and lengthy discussions over e-mail!
 I might be the only person that regularly checks her e-mail.
 Collaborations might be a tricky one, but I'm always interested in never-explored microbial ecosystems.

+## about reymonera

+In my hear I'm still a nerdy kid, so when I had to start an academic Internet identity, I knew I wanted one of those cool hacker names even when I never hacked anything in my life.
+I also got into drag and was watching *Dragula* at the time, so I decided that my cool hacker name needed to be effortlessly translated into a drag king name too.
+Thus, reymonera was born.
+I don't know how much time this shtick will have, but writing *reymonera*.github on scientific papers never gets old!